King of Prussia

 In June 1970, plans for a second East Camelback Road mall were announced.
 The fully-enclosed complex would be developed by Chicago's John F. Cuneo, under the auspices of Business Realty of Arizona, Incorporated.
 Chicago's Belli & Belli architects would design the structure, which would occupy a 26.9-acre parcel directly west of -and next door to- SCOTTSDALE FASHION SQUARE.

-The retail mall was the final segment of the project to be completed.
+The retail mall was the final segment of the project.
 It included a 2-level shopping concourse and 2-level, subterranean parking garage.
-Anchoring CAMELVIEW PLAZA was a 2-level (110,000 square foot), Houston-based Sakowitz, which was the chain's first foray outside of Texas.
-This store held its grand opening, as part of a Gala of the Yellow Roses charity ball, on February 11, 1974.
+Anchoring CAMELVIEW PLAZA was a 2-level (110,000 square foot), Houston-based Sakowitz; the chain's first store outside of Texas.
+It held a grand opening -as part of a Gala of the Yellow Roses charity ball- on February 11, 1974.
 Charter inline tenants included Margo's la Mode ladies' wear, Lillie Rubin ladies' wear, Dave Roark's Lounge and Waldenbooks.

 A multilevel parking garage and second anchor store were added to the complex.
 Los Angeles-based Bullock's opened its 2-level (160,000 square foot) store on January 31, 1977.
 CAMELVIEW PLAZA now encompassed approximately 521,000 leasable square feet and housed twenty retail tenants.